Optimal $C^{1,\alpha}$ estimates for a class of elliptic quasilinear equations: Introduction

-Uraltseva in \cite{U} proved that for $p>1$, weak solutions in the sense of distribution are locally $C^{1,\alpha}$ for some $\alpha\in (0,1)$, but the exact number of $\alpha$ was not determined in her work (see also \cite{tolks,evans} and the reference therein).
-Since then regularity estimates for quasilinear equations with varying coefficients as in \eqref{prop10} have been treated by several approaches.
-Here we mention two results closely related to this article: In \cite{DM,KM} Duzaar, Kussi and Mingione established the continuity of $\nabla u$, assuming $f$ in the Lorentz space $L(n,1/(p-1))$) and $a(\cdot, \xi)$ being Dini continuous.
-Moreover if $a$ and $f$ satisfy
+See also \cite{tolks,evans} and the reference therein.
+Since then, regularity estimates for equations with varying coefficients as in \eqref{prop10} have been established by DiBenedetto \cite{DB} and Tolksdorf \cite{tolks}.
+Here we mention two papers closely related to our article.
+In \cite{DM,KM} Duzaar, Kussi and Mingione established modulus of continuity for $\nabla u$, if

-with $n<q\le \infty$ and $0<\sigma<1$, a modulus of continuity of $\nabla u$ was established.
-It was discovered by Teixeira \cite{T1} that for equation (\ref{prop10}), solutions are surprisingly smooth around critical points of $u$, even though the overall regularity of $u$ cannot be expected due to the low regularity of the coefficients.
+where $p>2-1/n$, $L(n,1/(p-1)) \supset L^n$ is a Lorentz space.
+These assumptions are essentially optimal for $C^1$-regularity of solutions.
+In particular if \eqref{rhs} holds, a modulus of continuity of $\nabla u$ is obtained.
+It was discovered by Teixeira \cite{T1} that, under low regularity assumptions on the coefficients of equation (\ref{prop10}), solutions are still surprisingly smooth around the critical points of $u$.
+This is unexpected because at these points the equation is not uniformly elliptic: the coefficients tend to either infinity ($1<p<2$) or zero ($p>2$).

-In a different direction, using tools from complex analysis in \cite{LL}, Lindgren and Lindqvist obtained the optimal interior $C^{1,\alpha}$ estimate for $p$-Laplacian equations under two major assumptions: 1: the equation is defined in two dimensional spaces and 2: $p\ge 2$.

-Before we state our main result we introduce some important indexes that play an important role for the regularity of solutions of the equation \eqref{prop10}.
-In relation to constant coefficient equation: